ICARUS-Q: Integrated Control and Readout Unit for Scalable Quantum Processors: Implementation

-After characterising the noise performance of the current source, we tested its capabilities of biasing a superconducting circuit.
+After characterising the noise performance of the current source, we tested its capabilities of tuning a superconducting circuit.
 In this case we measured the transmission of a cavity, which was dispersively coupled to a tunable superconducting transmon qubit.
 Due to the dispersive coupling, a shift of the qubit frequency directly reflects in the shift of the cavity resonance frequency.
-We measured the transmission spectrum of the cavity for various bias currents of the qubit.
-Fig.\ref{fig:DCSourceLinearity} shows a 2D map of the cavity transmission over a current range of -2.0~mA to +2.0~mA.
-It can be seen that the frequency of the resonator shifts with applied bias current as expected \cite{koch2007charge}.
+We measured the transmission spectrum of the cavity for various bias currents applied to the qubit.
+Fig.~\ref{fig:DCSourceLinearity} shows a 2D map of the cavity transmission over a current range of -2.0~mA to +2.0~mA.
+It can be seen that the frequency of the resonator shifts with applied bias current as expected~\cite{koch2007charge}.
 Over the measured current range we observe roughly 3 periods of qubit frequency oscillation.
-This shows that the current source is suitable for biasing a superconducting qubit linearly and with low noise.
+Measurement of the qubit decoherence as a function of bias current is outside the scope of this work.